The Prince and the Dressmaker

 The Prince and the Dressmaker is a fairy tale graphic novel written and illustrated by Jen Wang and released in 2018 by First Second Books.
-Wang's second graphic novel, The Prince and the Dressmaker tells the story of a Prince Sebastian, who dresses as the glamorous Lady Crystallia by night, and his seamstress Frances, who befriends the prince and hopes to make her mark on the world of fashion.
+Wang's second graphic novel, The Prince and the Dressmaker, tells the story of a Prince Sebastian, who dresses as the glamorous Lady Crystallia by night, and his seamstress Frances, who befriends the Prince and hopes to make her mark on the world of fashion.

 The book has been well-received by critics who have compared it thematically to "Cinderella".
 The Prince and the Dressmaker won a Harvey Award and Eisner Award and its film rights were purchased in 2018, shortly after its publication.

 Plot

 After creating a shocking dress for a young lady attending the 16th birthday party of Crown Prince Sebastian of Belgium, the young seamstress Frances is hired by a mysterious client.
 The client, who at first keeps their face covered, seeks to have Frances design them a variety of elaborate dresses.
-After Frances accidentally reveals the client to be Prince Sebastian, she agrees to keep his secret and begins designing dresses for him.
-The two attend a beauty pageant, which Sebastian wins with the first of Frances's dresses.
+After Frances accidentally discovers the client to be Prince Sebastian, she agrees to keep his secret and begins designing dresses for him.
+The two attend a beauty pageant, which Sebastian wins with the first of Frances's dresses created for him.
 The judge asks the winner's name and is told it is Lady Crystallia.

 Sebastian's father and mother, the king and queen, intend to set Sebastian up with a princess.
 He lunches with Princess Juliana, and after the date goes poorly, Lady Crystallia and Frances go out to a club.
 They meet Peter Trippley, who seeks to emulate Crystallia's fashions at his father's new department store, and considers hiring Frances.
 Tired from nights as Crystallia and days in engagements with princesses, Sebastian's parents send him on vacation.
 Frances and Crystallia encounter Juliana and her brother, but neither recognizes Crystallia as Sebastian.
 Crystallia meets with the designer Madame Aurelia, who offers Frances the possibility to work for her.
 Back in Paris, Frances and Sebastian go out to dinner and nearly kiss.

 At a meeting with a princess, Sebastian insists he is not a good fit for her, at which point his father gets angry and collapses.
 Crystallia and Frances go out to the ballet to show Aurelia Frances's designs, but Crystallia insists that Frances cannot attend the meeting because Frances's status as Sebastian's seamstress is well-known and would give away Crystallia's secret.
 While Aurelia accepts Frances's designs for a fashion show at Trippley's, Frances is dejected and leaves Sebastian's employment.
 Sebastian plans to propose to Juliana.